|Tips for Coping with Stall Boredom and Stable Vices |

 The new Jolly Mega Balls are rapidly becoming a favorite for horses, too.
 In three sizes, 25", 30" and 40", they're perfect for the paddock.
 Fun-colored, easy-to-clean covers are available separately for each size Jolly Mega Ball.

-Stall vices are habits that can be detrimental to a horse's health and damaging to your barn.
-In addition to the many amusements described previously, devices are available to help with two of the most common stall vices-kicking and cribbing.
+Stable vices are habits that can be detrimental to a horse's health and damaging to your barn.
+In addition to the many amusements described previously, devices are available to help with two of the most common stable vices- kicking and cribbing.

 Some horses learn to kick their stall doors or walls as a means of getting attention, as an expression of their desire to be let out or as a sign of aggression toward their stable mates.
 Repeated kicking is harmful to a horse's joints and detrimental to your barn (and aggravating to hear).
 Additionally, kicking can become a learned behavior between stable mates.

-QuitKick trains your horse not to kick his stall by streaming two jets of water within a one-second blast the instant he kicks his door or stall wall.
+QuitKick is one product that trains your horse not to kick his stall by streaming two jets of water within a one-second blast the instant he kicks his door or stall wall.
 The water blasts are harmless but unpleasant for the horse, which soon learns that every kick results in jets of water.
 Multiple models are available to suit every barn situation.
-QuitKick-Dutch works with a dutch door; QuitKick for Mesh or Barred Doors is designed for those with full-height mesh or bars; and Total Stall System provides sensors for stall walls and is designed for horses that kick their walls.
+Wall padding can also be added to stall walls to help lower the impact of kicks.
+Cribbing

 Sometimes called wind sucking, cribbing involves a horse swallowing air through its mouth.
 A cribbing horse latches it mouth onto a surface, such as a wooden stall ledge, feed bucket or gate, in order to arch his neck to gulp air.
 This gulping sounds like a grunt.
 Some horses learn how to gulp air without grasping onto a surface with an open mouth; they may press a surface with their upper teeth or chin, or require no surface at all in order to arch their necks sufficiently.